alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings-2024.md

 * MOOP

 ### Where do you need help?
 * Drafting the email to send to the PPIE Community with the drafts
+* Reminder of what we're been doing for the RCM report

 #### Notes
-*
+* Very unwell, waiting for the referral to neurology

 ## 12 March 2024